 Colombia’s diverse, vibrant lifestyle is influenced by its indigenous, African, and European heritage.
-On this two week Global Prep program, you and your group will explore the country’s dynamic culture, starting with the city of Popayan, which offers ornate churches, colorful markets, and fascinating archeological sites.
+On this four week Global Prep program, you and your group will explore the country’s dynamic culture, starting with the city of Popayan, which offers ornate churches, colorful markets, and fascinating archeological sites.
 You’ll also have the chance to venture into Colombia’s lush natural landscape and take part in activities like horseback riding and hiking.
 By living with a local host family, you’ll truly become a part of Colombian daily life as you share conversations and cultural insights around the dinner table.

 Most Global Prep programs accept participants between the ages of 13 and 18 years old.
 However, 13 and 14 year old’s aren’t eligible to enroll for certain Global Prep destinations.
 If you wish to participate and will be 13 or 14 years old at the date of departure for the program, please contact AFS for more information about specific program eligibility.
 Please also keep in mind that due to regulations mandated by the airlines, 13 and 14 year old participants will be considered Unaccompanied Minors and additional charges will apply.

 On this program you are likely to learn about these Sustainable Development Goals: